BuilderIO/partytown/docs/magento2.md

 ( see example here <a href="https://github.com/rostilos/perspective-partytown/blob/2.0.0-alpha/docs/reverse-proxy.md">Node.js reverse-proxy example for partytown library</a> ).

 ## Troubleshooting
-If you encounter errors when using the integration module for magento2 - you can also create an issue in the <a href="https://github.com/rostilos/perspective-partytown">source repository</a>
+If you encounter errors when using the integration module for Magento 2 - you can also create an issue in the <a href="https://github.com/rostilos/perspective-partytown">source repository</a>